katcday/CarpetFishing/README.md

 ![Alt text](https://github.com/katcday/Carpetfishing/blob/main/Screenshots/Carpetfishing%20Captures/Screenshot%20(8).png)

+## Instructions
+To play the game you need Processing downloaded on your computer and to run the files as a sketch.
+In the CarpetFishing folder you will find carpetfishing and collisiondemo.
+They are two different sketches.
+Carpetfishing is the game, and collisiondemo is the demo version of the game with no fun fish graphics.

 ## Why Carpetfishing?
 We were given a Dilbert comic and a couple of days to game jam a fishing based game.
 I stuck to the theme of the comic and drew an office worker bored at work.
 I then thought back to my favorite arcade game.
 You would roll a ball and try to eat as many fish as you could without getting eaten by any fish that were bigger than you.
 I decided that I wanted to make something similar.